-From the dramatic clash of oceans in Cape Town to the singular jungles of Madagascar, the island beaches of the Seychelles and the lush landscapes of Ghana, Africa offers you not only some of the world’s remotest places, but also some of the most significant opportunities to contribute to the global fight against habitat loss, species extinction and marine pollution.
+From the grassland savannahs of South Africa to the ancient rainforests of Madagascar and the island beaches of the Seychelles, Africa offers you not only some of the world’s remotest places, but also some of the most significant opportunities to contribute to the global fight against habitat loss, species extinction and marine pollution.

-These volunteer programs in Africa are community-led.
-This means that volunteers work with the local community on projects requested by the local community.
-In this way, volunteer projects in Africa support the people of Africa in addressing global issues in a sustainable way.
+GVI’s volunteer programs in Africa are community-led.
+This means that volunteers work in collaboration with the local community on projects identified by the community as important.
+By supporting on-the-ground partner organisations, GVI’s volunteer programs focus on addressing global issues in a sustainable way.

 As a continent, Africa has the second largest population in the world.
 In spite of that, many African countries have a history of making their resources go further.
 Volunteer projects in Africa will get you working closely with local communities and learning from them.
 This is an opportunity to find out about Africa from those who live there, and experience the wide variety of countries and cultures that make up the African population.

 The landscape of Madagascar is incredibly diverse and unique, shaped by millions of years of isolation from the African continent.
 The island is known for its lush rainforests, vast grassy plains, rugged highlands and stunning coastline.
 Some of the most notable geographic features of Madagascar include the Tsingy de Bemaraha – a labyrinth of sharp limestone formations that form a striking landscape – and the Avenue of the Baobabs – a row of towering baobab trees that have become an iconic symbol of Madagascar.
 The island is also home to a rich array of wildlife, including lemurs, chameleons and a wide variety of bird species.